Rules for the Foldit community

 However, if you have an issue with a moderator, please drop inkycatz a private message with necessary details (time, date, quotes) and it will be investigated accordingly.
 All decisions are final.

 Do not be offended if your question cannot be answered right away, and do not post your question or screenshots multiple times.
 Have patience.

 ...and the most important (and simplest) rule: Use common sense, and don't be a jerk.

 These rules do not cover all possible things that can happen in an active community.

-Generally speaking, if you avoid being disruptive to other user's experiences, and if you are polite to the younger and less experienced members, you will avoid any chance of being removed.
+Generally speaking, if you avoid being disruptive to other user's experiences, and if you are polite and helpful to the less experienced members, you are less likely to be removed from chat.
 A little thinking before typing goes a long way.

 Got a problem with someone?

 People being people, protracted heated arguments (some over relevant tech topics, some not), personality clashes, and other issues arise online just as in real life.